 Once you open your account, there are a number of different investments you can make.
-You can essentially invest in the following asset classes:
+You can essentially invest in the following asset allocations :

 Funds: By investing in a fund, you let a professional pick a number of stocks for you and they charge a fee in return.
-Each fund has a unit price which is equal to the net asset value of the fund i.e. the price of all stocks held by the fund.
+Each fund has a unit price that is equal to the net asset value of the fund i.e. the price of all stocks held by the fund.

 With certain platforms like Hargreaves Lansdown, you can buy and sell units in the fund for no dealing fee.

-Investment Trusts – Are similar to funds mentioned above in that a professional picks a number of stocks for you.
+Investment Trusts – These are similar to funds mentioned above in that a professional picks a number of stocks for you.
 But in this case, the investment trust is traded on the stock exchange like any other company.
-The Investment trust has a share price (as opposed to a unit price) which could trade at premium or discount to the assets it has.
+The Investment trust has a share price (as opposed to a unit price) which could trade at a premium or discount to the assets it has.
 To learn more about investment rusts and the premiums and discounts, have a read of this article.

 Index Fund – If you want instant diversification at a low price, you can buy an index fund ETF such as the FTSE 100.
 When you buy the FTSE 100 ETF, you are essentially buying an ownership stake in each of the biggest 100 companies listed in the UK; You buy 7.13% of HSBC, 6.04% of Royal Dutch Shell, 5.64% of BP, 3.72% of GSK and so on.

 Buying And Selling Shares – How to do it.

-Say you chose to invest in individuals shares from the above list, the first thing you need to do is research which company’s shares you want to invest in or alternatively you could look at Social Trading so you’re able to get to grips with the ropes first.
+Say you chose to invest in individual shares from the above list, the first thing you need to do is research which company’s shares you want to invest in or alternatively you could look at Stockflare so you’re able to get to grips with the ropes first.
 I have written an article on what new investors should look for in their first share purchase so have a look at it to give you a good starting point.
-Also have a look at my master list of stocks for companies I consider to be the best in the world.